charklie/rsftch/README.md

 Currently, Rsftch only works on most GNU/Linux and BSD distributions, at the moment only NetBSD is confirmed to work fully.

 ### Contributions
-All PRs are always welcome, just remember to make sure it works on both NetBSD and Linux, additional Windows and MacOS support is appreciated as that will be coming!
+All PRs are always welcome, just remember to make sure it works on both NetBSD and Linux.

 ### Special Thanks
 Thank you to:
 - [@siris](https://www.github.com/siris) for helping me with optimizing functions and packaging rsftch for Funtoo Linux.
 - [@0323pin](https://www.github.com/0323pin) for packaging rsftch on pkgsrc and uploading it to [beucismis/awesome-fetch](https://github.com/beucismis/awesome-fetch).
 - [@MasterRoby3](https://www.github.com/MasterRoby3) for fixing `apt` support in packages function.

-### Todo
-- [X] Add support for more info sections
-- [ ] Automatic ASCII generation (this will be delayed until a good figlet implementation is available)
-- [ ] Option to have ASCII on side (?)
-- [X] Rewrite & clean up `packs` function
-- [ ] MacOS support
-- [ ] Windows support (?)
-- [ ] More BSD support